immense/Remotely/README.md

 	* More information: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-3.1

 ## Remote Control Requirements
 * Windows: Only the latest version of Windows 10 is tested.
+Windows 7 and 8.1 should work, though performance will be reduced on Windows 7.
 	* Requires .NET Core Desktop Runtime.
 	* Windows 2016/2019 should work as well, but isn't tested regularly.
 * Linux: Only Ubuntu 18.04+ is tested.